 Stéfanie von Hlatky

-She has published in the Canadian Journal of Political Science, the Canadian Foreign Policy Journal, International Politics, the Journal of Strategic Studies, Armed Forces & Society, Contemporary Security Policy, International Journal, the Journal of Global Security Studies, European Security, Asian Security, as well as the Journal of Transatlantic Studies.
+She has published in the Canadian Journal of Political Science, the Canadian Foreign Policy Journal, Contemporary Security Policy, International Journal, the Journal of Global Security Studies, European Security, Asian Security, as well as the Journal of Transatlantic Studies.
 She has published a monograph with Oxford University Press titled American Allies in Times of War: The Great Asymmetry (2013) and four edited volumes, including The Future of US Extended Deterrence (co-edited with Andreas Wenger), Georgetown University Press (2015) and Countering Violent Extremism and Terrorism: Assessing Domestic and International Strategies, McGill-Queen’s University Press (2020).
-Her new book, Deploying Feminism: The Role of Gender in NATO Military Operations was published with Oxford University Press in 2022.
+Her forthcoming book, Deploying Feminism: The Role of Gender in NATO Military Operations will be published with Oxford University Press in 2022.